Imageomics/2023-03-22-imageomics/index.md

   Data Carpentry
   {% elsif site.carpentry == "lc" %}
   Library Carpentry
+  {% elsif site.curriculum == "imageomics" %}
+  Imageomics
   {% endif %}
   workshop,
-  you will need access to software as described below.
+  you will need access to software and other resources as described below.
   In addition, you will need an up-to-date web browser.
 </p>
 <p>